i-a-morozov/nstu-mini-tec-course/l02-linux-basics/linux-basics.md

 ## Services
 [Back to Top](#contents)

-Sservices (daemons) are applications or programs that run in the background and perform system functions or provide various services to users and other programs.
+Services (daemons) are applications or programs that run in the background and perform system functions or provide various services to users and other programs.
 In Ubunty servises and system init are managed `systemd`.
 Services are defined by unit files.
 Unit files describe how to manage a service (start, stop, ...).

 Basic service management: